2026수능특강 영독연 1강 변형문제 (1~6번)

 3 경쟁에서의 과장

-Because both parties typically suffer costs when a competition escalates to violence, contests between members of the ____ species are typically a blend of truth and exaggeration by each party intended to convince the other party to back down.
+Because both parties typically suffer costs when a competition escalates to violence, contests between members ____ the same species are typically a blend of truth and exaggeration by each party intended to convince the other party to back down.

-This type of exaggeration can be seen throughout the animal kingdom, such as when moose or hyenas raise the hackles on their back to appear larger, ____ when crabs grow unnecessarily large claw shells that they do not fill with muscle.
+This type of exaggeration can be seen throughout the animal kingdom, such as when moose or hyenas raise the hackles on their ____ to appear larger, or when crabs grow unnecessarily large claw shells that they do not fill with muscle.

 4 타인의 반응이 도움 행동에 미치는 영향